 The AUC adjudicates allegations of market wrongdoings in Alberta’s wholesale electricity market to ensure it functions properly and that energy trading is conducted in a fair, efficient and competitive manner.
 The Alberta Market Surveillance Administrator monitors the market and brings allegations of market wrong-doing to the AUC, where they are dealt with in an evidence-based, open and quasi-judicial manner, and where significant penalties can be levied.

 The AUC also issues specified penalties related to investigations and enforcement activities around terms and conditions of service standards, about rates, and regarding utility facilities and landowner complaints.

-Development of Alberta electricity and natural gas utility infrastructure is subject to the province’s environmental laws and regulations including guidance from Alberta Environment and Parks (AEP), and individual projects are often subject to specific conditions of approval from the Alberta Utilities Commission.
+Development of Alberta electricity and natural gas utility infrastructure is subject to the province’s environmental laws and regulations including guidance from Alberta Environment and Parks (AEP), and individual projects are often subject to specific conditions of approval from the AUC.

 These approval conditions are often determined through public involvement and consultation, which is a key element of the AUC’s review process.
-Breaches of AUC and AEP requirements are subject to Alberta Utilities Commission investigation, and when warranted, enforcement actions.
+Breaches of AUC and AEP requirements are subject to AUC investigation, and when warranted, enforcement actions.